Causal Duration Analysis with Diff-in-Diff: Application: The Impact of Unemployment Insurance

 We apply our methods to examine the impact of a policy change in Austria on the 1st of August 1989 that increased the generosity of unemployment benefits of eligible individuals.
 This setting was previously examined by \cite{LALIVE2006} and we use the data accompanying their paper. \cite{LALIVE2006} use the data to estimate a piece-wise constant proportional hazards model with a linear index that interacts eligibility for various aspects of the policy with an indicator that the policy change has occurred.
 We instead employ a cross-cohort study using our methods.

-In our view, the primary benefit of our analysis over the original study is its simplicity and transparency.
-Our approach allows us to avoid specifying a particular parametric form for the hazard rates and numerical maximization of the corresponding likelihood.
-It allows us to visually assess the presence of deviations over the pre-treatment period from our foundational assumption of parallel trends in the hazard rates, and to test the assumption formally.
-In addition, we control for the calendar date at which unemployment spells begin using the our weighting approach.
-This ensures that our estimates are robust to differential trends between sub-populations who became unemployed on different dates.

-Following the policy change, individuals aged 40-49 who had has been employed for at least 312 weeks out of the previous ten years became eligible for 39 weeks of benefits rather than the previous 30 weeks.
+Following the reform, individuals aged 40-49 who had been employed for at least $312$ weeks out of the previous ten years became eligible for $39$ weeks ($273$ days) of benefits rather than the previous $30$ weeks ($210$ days).
+This extension applied to individuals who were already unemployed prior to the reform date.
 Some individuals also qualify for a (modest) increase in the replacement rate, which is the proportion of expected earnings given to individuals receiving benefits.
-To simplify our analysis we consider only the increase in the potential benefit duration (PBD) rather than the change in the level of benefits.
-As such, we exclude all individuals who qualify for the change in replacement rate from our sample.
+To simplify our analysis we consider only the increase in the potential benefit duration (PBD) rather than the change in the replacement rate.

-To construct our treated group, we collect all individuals in the data who qualify for the extension of PBD from $30$ to $39$ weeks, excluding those who qualify for the increased replacement rate.
-Of these individuals we retain only those who became unemployed at or prior to the reform date, and less than $30$ weeks after the reform date.
-The untreated group contains those individuals who became unemployed at or prior to one year before the reform date, and less than $335$ weeks before the reform date.
-The treated group consists of $4,058$ individuals and the untreated group $4,207$.
+We select our sample of individuals from the data as follows.
+First, in order to analyse only the impact of the PBD extension, we include only individuals who both (a) qualify for the PBD extension, and (b) do \textbf{not} qualify for the change in replacement rate.
+We further refine the sample by including those individuals who fall into one of two cohorts.
+To define the cohorts, let $s_i$ denote the time at which the individual became unemployed \textit{relative to the date of the benefit reform}, for example if individual $i$ became unemployed ten days after the reform then $s_i=10$.
+The first cohort, which is our treated group, comprises those individuals with $-210< s_i\leq 92$, i.e., who became unemployed fewer than $210$ days prior to the reform date, and at most $92$ days after the reform date.
+The second cohort forms our untreated group, and consists of those with $-575< s_i\leq -273$.
+This is indicated in Figure 4.1.
+The treated group then consists of $5,311$ individuals and the untreated group $5,390$.